lee-zhg/app-modernization-helm-lab-iks-uy/README.md

 2. Select your fork  of the repository **app-modernization-plants-by-websphere-jee6** that you forked in the previous lab.

 3. Using the Github's UI file browser to  take a look at the files in the **chart** folder.
 This is a Helm chart with child charts for the web app and MariaDB  portions of the app.
 Since there already is a published chart for  MariaDB, it is listed  as a required child chart in the file **requirements.yaml** and you don't have to create a chart for the MariaDB portion of the app.

 ### Step 3: Create the artifacts for the Helm repository

-1. From your client terminal  type in (or copy and paste in) the following (uncommented) commands
+1. From your client terminal, type in (or copy and paste in) the following (uncommented) commands

     ```
     # Fetch required MariaDB chart